joe7575/techage/manuals/manual_ta2_EN.md

 ###  TA2 Winch

 The cable winch must be connected to a gear box and can absorb excess energy and thus pull a weight chest upwards.
+When assembling the cable winch, make sure that the arrow on the top of the block points to the gearbox.
 The maximum rope length is 10 blocks.

 [ta2_winch|image]